Vagelis-Daskalelis/Last-Project-Backend/README.md

 ## controllers
 --product.controller.js
-  Create a product
+-Create a product
-  Update a product
+-Update a product
-  Delete a product
+-Delete a product
-  Find all products
+-Find all products
 --user.controller.js
-  Create a user and encrypting his password
+-Create a user and encrypting his password
-  Update a user and encrypting his password
+-Update a user and encrypting his password
-  Delete a user
+-Delete a user
-  Find all users
+-Find all users
-  Login with a user
+-Login with a user

 ## models
 --product.model.js
-  product
+-product
-  cost
+-cost
-  description
+-description
-  quantity
+-quantity
 --user.model.js
-  username
+-username
-  password
+-password
-  name
+-name
-  surname
+-surname
-  email
+-email